 - 1. Topic: any functions or procedures you feel useful or interesting.
-The project topics of the 2017 FALL can be found here https://caleb-huo.github.io/teaching/2017FALL/finalProject.html.
+The project topics in previous years can be found here https://caleb-huo.github.io/teaching/finalProject/finalProject all.html.

 - 2. Package documentation should be complete and easy to understand.

 - a.
 Function descriptions

 - b.
 Argument and return value

 - c.
 Return values

 - d.
 A toy example

 - 3. Wrap up as a package and later demonstrate how to use it in the final report.